-As part of the agreement to acquire a subsidiary by the ETG in fiscal 2007, the Company may have been obligated to pay additional purchase consideration of up to 73 million Canadian dollars in aggregate, which translates to approximately \$74 million U.S. dollars based on the April 30, 2012 exchange rate, should the subsidiary meet certain earnings objectives through June 2012.
-Based on the current level of earnings during the measurement period, the Company does not expect to pay any additional purchase consideration.
+As part of the agreement to acquire a subsidiary by the ETG in fiscal 2007, the Company may have been obligated to pay additional purchase consideration of up to 73 million Canadian dollars in aggregate, which translates to approximately \$71 million U.S. dollars based on the June 30, 2012 exchange rate, had the subsidiary met certain earnings objectives through June 2012.
+Based on the subsidiary's actual earnings through the measurement period, no additional purchase consideration will be paid.